Share this

 Enhance customer satisfaction through better product quality

 Multiple studies have proven that close to 50% of customers reported defects origin in the requirements phase.
-Good BAs coupled with a good BA process ensures high-quality requirements and subsequently a high-quality product as well.
+Good BAs coupled with a good BA process ensure high-quality requirements and subsequently a high-quality product as well.

 -